akorkos/Simple-Course-Website/README.md

 | stergio@auth.gr | 123 | Tutor |
 | tsagkar@auth.gr | 123  | Student  |
 | tzoun@auth.gr | 123 | Student |

+The website, uses an SQL DB which stores all the users.
+Additionally, the DB contains homeworks, announcements and documents.